usnmas/hyperledger-caliper-mepoc/README.md

 - 1 org / 2 peer / 4 couchDB / solo algorithm / Endorsement Policy OR
 - 1 org / 1 peer / 4 couchDB / solo algorithm / Endorsement Policy OR
 - 1 org / 4 peer / 4 levelDB / solo algorithm / Endorsement Policy OR

+## Usages

+- After clone the repository and before execute the script, crypto materials should be generated and all the directory information should be adjusted.